Boltzmann equation for granular media with thermal force in a weakly inhomogeneous setting: Introduction

-The operator $Q_{e_\lambda}$ defined by~(\ref{eq:collop}) preserves mass and momentum, and since the Laplacian also does so, the equation preserves mass and momentum.
+The representation of post-collisional velocities through \eqref{eq:velo2} allows us to give a definition of the Boltzmann collision operator in weak form by \beqn \eeqn for any $\psi=\psi(v)$ a suitable regular test function.
+As can be easily seen in the second weak formulation in \eqref{eq:collop}, the operator $Q_{e_\lambda}$ preserves mass and momentum, and since the Laplacian also does so, the equation preserves mass and momentum.
 However, energy is not preserved either by the collisional operator (which tends to cool down the gas because of~(\ref{eq:lossenergy})) or by the diffusive operator (which warms it up).